adminion/contributing/README.md

 # Release Strategy

-All development, including semver-major changes, should be done in the master branch.
-Master therefore has an unstable API and is used for incubation of breaking changes and new features.
+The master barnch is for the bleeding edge of development, the *next* version.
+It is used for incubation of breaking changes and new features; therefore has an unstable API: features may be added or removed at any time and may be poorly documented (if at all).
+Commits directly to master should be avoided in favor of using feature branches or bigfix branches and opening pull requests when the branches have matured.

-Immediately following a semver-major (i.e. v2.0.0) release,  a stable release branch for that major version (i.e. v2.x) should be cut from master.
-Semver-major and semver-patch commits from master should be cherry-picked into stable release branches where appropriate.
-Minor and patch releases should be made from their respective stable branches. (i.e. v2.x -> v2.0.1)
+Once the version on master has matured and the API has become stable, a stable release branch for that major version (v2.x) will be cut from master, the major version released from that branch (v2.x -> v2.0.0) and master will be updated to reflect work on the next semver-major verison (v3.x).
+Backward-compatible commits from master are cherry-picked into stable release branches (v2.x, v1.x) where appropriate.
+Minor and patch releases are made from their respective stable branches. (v2.x -> v2.0.1...v2.x -> 2.1.0)

 ## Bugs
 If you believe you have found a bug, please create an issue describing the bug, code that reproduces it, and the version of the project you are using.
 If possible, please provide a pull request to fix or suggest how the bug may be resolved.